-The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new ELD violations and violation severity weights.
+The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new SMS score information, ELD violations, and violation severity weights.

 Although the FMCSA’s ELD mandate became effective on December 18, 2017, ELD violations didn’t affect CSA scores until April 1, 2018.
 The “soft enforcement” period was to ensure a smooth transition to electronic logging devices.